Life insurance for parents in the UK

 Subject to your budget, it’s possible to take out multiple life insurance policies simultaneously.

-For example, a decreasing term policy could cover your mortgage, while family income benefit payments are used to cover day-to-day expenses.
+For example, a decreasing term policy could protect your mortgage, while family income benefit payments cover day-to-day living expenses.

-It’s important to take into consideration the possibility that your child may go to college and/or university.
-This will obviously push back the age at which they’re self-sufficient.
+It’s also important to take into consideration the possibility that your kids may go to college and/or university.

 Having more children

-Life insurance policies can be adapted if your personal circumstances change.
+Life insurance policies can usually be adapted if your personal circumstances change.

-Having more children or moving to a larger home are two instances when a special event option can be triggered.
+Having more children or moving to a larger home are two instances where a special event option can be triggered.

 This is when the sum assured can be increased without the need for additional underwriting.
-This increase will be reflected in the cost of your monthly premiums.
+(Although, this increase will be reflected in the cost of your premiums).

 Protecting stay-at-home parents

-It’s a common misconception that only working parents need life insurance.
+It’s a common misconception that only working parents earning a salary require life insurance.

-For this reason, it’s recommended that both parents secure life insurance to cover any additional expenses which may occur as a result of becoming a single parent family.
+For this reason, it’s recommended that both parents secure life insurance cover.

 Single parent life insurance

-As a single parent, it’s likely that you are your child’s only financial support.
+As a single parent, it’s likely that you’re your child’s only financial support.
 For this reason, life insurance is usually essential.

 You’ll continue to pay premiums for the duration of the policy and if you die during the term, your beneficiaries will receive a pay out.